Frank O'Hara & Marion Raycheba in China

 this year to counteract the effects of SARS.
 One of the companies with whom I

-am worked got a loan equivalent to ½ million USD.
-It seems hey got it
+worked got a loan equivalent to ½ million USD.
+It seems they got it

 without preparing a really serious business plan.
 No wonder this economy is